GHP2017/auxilia/README.md

 ## Acknowlegments
 * Hats off to the good folks at HackBerry Lab- Zane and Chris- for good advice, good times, and good 3D Printers
+* Thanks to Tim for kind suggestions and biting sarcasm